 I love this sign as it tells who we are, what we do and how long we have been doing it.
 It is very simple and entirely straightforward.
 In the late 1950’s this sign was replaced with the more familiar wooden sign, which was later replaced with another, more substantial, wooden sign.

-We now have a new sign on the corner and, while the reaction to it has been mixed, to me the new sign is really rather similar to the first sign.
+We now have a new sign on the corner and, while the reaction to it was mixed, to me the new sign is really rather similar to the first sign.
 Since Wabash was founded, things have been changing, like the campus location, the buildings and their uses and, of course, the curriculum.
 In fact, I would say that the only thing that really stays the same at Old Wabash is that we are, as we always have been, a Liberal Arts College for Men…I guess the sign says it all.

 Bill Placher’s 1970 Commencement address lives on as one of the classic speeches delivered on campus.
 The fact that it was a senior delivering it was even more incredible.
 Each year when the commencement speech assignments are given to the seniors, as often as not one of the two will visit the Archives for a copy.
 Monday morning I pulled that speech and read it again, as I have so many times.
 As I read his words nearly forty years later I still see the hope in them.
 I also see a challenge. “…But these are challenging times, and even ordinary men sometimes respond to challenges.
 In the years ahead, in the army, on the campus, in the corporation, many of us may, for reasons we will never quite understand, act more bravely or speak out more honestly, than we had quite intended.
 We may do some good, and know it will never be enough, but hope to improve a little by living.